flatcar/scripts/repos/flatcar-overlay/sys-auth/pambase/README.md

 This is a not-really-a-fork of gentoo's `sys-auth/pambase` package.
-The main reasons for having it in `coreos-overlay` are:
+The main reasons for having it in `flatcar-overlay` are:

 1. The `sys-apps/baselayout` package replaced it, so this package became a stub.